jungxue/R2Git/README.md

 Here are some of the Core concepts you need to understand before you use Github.

 **Repository**
-- This is an online location that contains all your files (and history) for particular project.
+- This is an online location that contains all your files (and history) for a particular project.

 **Commit**
 - Each commit is a snapshot of your project.